yandongliu/yandongliu.github.io/_posts/2016-05-01-go-dev-setup.markdown

 }
 {% endhighlight %}
 Then you can do Choose `Go Run` in tasks to run your code.

+Alternatively you can press `Ctrl + `` to open a terminal tab.

+Use `https://github.com/codegangsta/gin` for auto reload.

+## Others
+run `defaults write NSGlobalDomain ApplePressAndHoldEnabled -bool false` to enable key repeat.

 ## Start writing Go!